ExpediaGroup/graphql-kotlin/website/docs/server/data-loaders-instrumentations.md

 ---

-`graphql-kotlin-dataloader-instrumentation` is set of custom [Instrumentations](https://www.graphql-java.com/documentation/instrumentation/) that will calculate when is the right moment to dispatch a `KotlinDataLoaderRegistry` located in a potentially shared `GraphQLContext` across multiple GraphQL operations.
+`graphql-kotlin-dataloader-instrumentation` is set of custom [Instrumentations](https://www.graphql-java.com/documentation/instrumentation/) that will calculate when is the right moment to dispatch `KotlinDataLoader`s across single and batch GraphQL operations.

-These custom Instrumentations follow the same approach of the `grahql-java` [DataLoaderDispatcherInstrumentation](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/execution/instrumentation/dataloader/DataLoaderDispatcherInstrumentation.java).

-the main difference is that regular `Instrumentation`s apply to a single `ExecutionInput` aka [GraphQL Operation](https://www.graphql-java.com/documentation/execution#queries), whereas these custom instrumentations applies to multiple GraphQL operations (say a BatchRequest) and stores its state in the `GraphQLContext`. allowing batching and deduplication of transactions across those multiple GraphQL operations.
+These custom instrumentations follow the similar approach as the default [DataLoaderDispatcherInstrumentation](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/execution/instrumentation/dataloader/DataLoaderDispatcherInstrumentation.java) from `graphql-java`, the main difference is that regular instrumentations apply to a single `ExecutionInput` aka [GraphQL Operation](https://www.graphql-java.com/documentation/execution#queries), whereas these custom instrumentations applies to multiple GraphQL operations (say a BatchRequest) and stores its state in the `GraphQLContext`. allowing batching and deduplication of transactions across those multiple GraphQL operations.

-The `graphql-kotlin-dataloader-instrumentation` module contains 2 custom DataLoader Instrumentations:
+The `graphql-kotlin-dataloader-instrumentation` module contains 2 custom `DataLoader` instrumentations:

 1. **DataLoaderLevelDispatchedInstrumentation**

-   Will dispatch a [KotlinDataLoaderRegistry](data-loaders.md#kotlindataloaderregistry) instance when a certain **Level** of all **ExecutionInputs** sharing a GraphQLContext was dispatched (all DataFetchers were invoked).
+   Dispatches all data loaders when a certain **Level** when a certain **Level**of all **ExecutionInputs** sharing a GraphQLContext was dispatched (all DataFetchers were invoked).

 2. **DataLoaderSyncExecutionExhaustedInstrumentation**

-   Will dispatch a [KotlinDataLoaderRegistry](data-loaders.md#kotlindataloaderregistry) instance when the synchronous execution of an operation is exhausted, a synchronous execution could be considered exhausted when all [DataFetcher](https://www.graphql-java.com/documentation/data-fetching) of all paths completed up until a scalar leaf or dispatched a `CompletableFuture`.
+   Dispatches all data loaders when all synchronous execution paths across all operations are exhausted.
+Synchronous execution path is considered exhausted when all currently processed data fetchers were either resolved to a scalar or dispatched a `CompletableFuture`.

-Given set of GraphQL queries, the server can execute them concurrently, by taking advantage of concurrency we can batch and deduplicate data fetching logic for multiple operations.

-## DataLoaderLevelDispatchedInstrumentation
+## Dispatching by level

  Consider the following example: